KasparEtter/ef1p/pages/index/index.md

 On the other hand, books cannot have interactive elements, which often make learning so much easier.
 Regarding monetization, I'm not a fan of [paywalls](https://en.wikipedia.org/wiki/Paywall).
-I believe that information shall be freely accessible as long as it does [more good than harm](https://en.wikipedia.org/wiki/Information_hazard).
+I believe that information shall be freely accessible and shareable as long as it does [more good than harm](https://en.wikipedia.org/wiki/Information_hazard).
-In my opinion, the programmable Web is the ideal publishing platform – but never say never.
+In my opinion, the Web is the ideal publishing platform.
+But we'll see what the future holds.

 ### What software do you use to create the graphics?